 Introduction

-“Microcrap” wanted me to reboot, to install an update.
+Also, this morning, “Microcrap” wanted me to reboot the computer to install an update.
 I gambled that it would work, and it did.
-Afterward, for some reason, I started checking through some old folders in “File Explorer” (the yellow folder stuff on a computer).
+Afterward, for some reason, I started checking through some old folders in File Explorer (the yellow folder) on the computer.
 I found a forgotten document in an old yellow folder.

 2012 Discussion

 I had read “It Doesn’t Taste The Same: The Problem of Denominationalism,” by Jon Mitchell, Preacher of Truth, 8/30/2012.
 The content of the article had compelled my comment.
 The forgotten document, which I found in an old yellow folder on my computer, still contains my records.
-From my records, I found the active website and the 8/30/2012 article.
+From those records, I found the above-referenced active website and the 8/30/2012 article.
 That article shows 22 comments.
 My comments are still included.

 My first comment, a simple question, was on 9/11/2012, at 9:14 PM.
 I had asked: